jouni-kantola/fetch-image-worker/README.md

 # fetch-image-worker

-Image lazy loader with web worker
+Image lazy loader with web worker and/or image decode API